top of page

 Sheep

 Our Romney sheep also graze our fields on a 100% natural grass diet all year round and being a native breed rom Kent are well suited to our traditional meadows.
 We lamb outdoors in April, enabling our ewes to find shelter under our hedgerows and ensuring they have fresh spring grass to provide the best quality milk to the new arrivals.
 Lambing outside in the sheep’s natural environment enables them to behave naturally when it comes to giving birth and we rarely have to intervene.
-Like our beef, our lamb, hogget and mutton meat, is full of nutrients and flavour and grown slowly to ensure the best quality possible.
+Like our beef, our lamb, hogget and mutton meat is full of nutrients and flavour and grown slowly to ensure the best quality possible.

 Pigs